Florida–Florida State football rivalry: 1996: No. 1 vs. No. 2

 The No. 1–ranked and undefeated Gators came into Tallahassee favored against the second-ranked Seminoles.
 The 'Noles got off to a quick start when Peter Boulware blocked the Gators first punt of the game, resulting in a touchdown.
 Florida's eventual Heisman Trophy winner quarterback Danny Wuerffel threw three interceptions in the first half, and FSU had a 17–0 lead after one quarter of play.

 Wuerffel got on track after that, throwing for three touchdowns.
 The last one (to WR Reidel Anthony) cut the Florida State lead to three points with just over a minute left to play.
 The ensuing onside kick went out of bounds, however, and the Seminoles held on for the 24–21 upset win.

 The stars of the game were FSU running back Warrick Dunn, who rushed for 185 yards; Wuerffel, who threw for 362 yards; and the FSU defense, which sacked Wuerffel six times and knocked him to the turf on many other occasions.
-That Seminole pass rush became a source of controversy after the game when Gators' coach Steve Spurrier claimed that FSU players had deliberately tried to injure his star quarterback with late hits and "cheap shots".
+That Seminole pass rush became a source of controversy after the game when Gators' coach Steve Spurrier claimed that FSU players were encouraged by Bobby Bowden and defensive coordinator Mickey Andrews to deliberately try to injure his star quarterback with late hits and "cheap shots".
 The Seminoles had been flagged for roughing the passer twice during the game, and Spurrier had the UF video staff compile footage which he claimed showed FSU players tackling Wuerffel late a half-dozen additional times.